datatrail-jhu/05_R/manuscript/02_intro_to_packages.md

 If you no longer want to have a package installed, you can simply uninstall it using the function `remove.packages()`.
 For example, `remove.packages("ggplot2")`

-(Try that, but then actually re-install the ggplot2 package - it's a super useful plotting package!)
+(Try that, but then actually re-install the `ggplot2 `package - it's a super useful plotting package!)

 Within RStudio, in the Packages tab, clicking on the "X" at the end of a package's row will uninstall that package.

-#### Sidenote How do you know what version of R you have?
+#### Sidenote: How do you know what version of R you have?

 Sometimes, when you are looking at a package that you might want to install, you will see that it requires a certain version of R to run.
 To know if you can use that package, you need to know what version of R you are running!

 One way to know your R version is to check when you first open R/RStudio - the first thing it outputs in the console tells you what version of R is currently running.
 If you didn't pay attention at the beginning, you can type `version` into the console and it will output information on the R version you are running.
 Another helpful command is `sessionInfo()` - it will tell you what version of R you are running along with a listing of all of the packages you have loaded.
 The output of this command is a great detail to include when posting a question to forums - it tells potential helpers a lot of information about your OS, R, and the packages (plus their version numbers!) that you are using.

 In the output from `sessionInfo()`, you'll note that the end of each package's name has an underscore followed by a series of numbers.
 Those numbers indicate the packages version.
-For example, the version of ggplot2 installed in this session is version 2.2.1 (read version two point two point 1).
+For example, the version of `ggplot2` installed in this session is version 2.2.1 (read version two point two point 1).
 This number will change (increase) every time developers make changes to this package.

 ![sessionInfo() shows you packages and versions](images/02_intro_to_packages/02_R_intro_to_packages-16.png)